 These shifts will have big implications for brands with consumers revaluating how they spend their time and money in search of a greater sense of togetherness and balance in life.
 Brands that are stuck in the hustle and bustle of the 9 to 5 and have built their offering around ease, convenience, and imbalance could quickly be left behind if they fail to adapt.

-The way to navigate through this uncertainty is to think less about predicting what the post covid world will look like and instead spending time discovering it.
+The way to navigate through this uncertainty is to think less about predicting what the post covid world will look like and instead spend time discovering it.
 This means stepping out of the boardroom and away from flashy PowerPoint presentations and getting close to your customers to understand how their lives are changing and testing new ideas and propositions with them to see what grabs their attention and what does not.
-Instead of thinking about strategy development in terms of a 3-month process that finishes by a certain date regardless of what happens in the world around you, think about it in terms of market understanding and validation, where you wait until clear signs emerge so that informed decisions can be made.
+Instead of thinking about brand and strategy development in terms of a 3-month process that finishes by a certain date regardless of what happens in the world around you, think about it in terms of market understanding and validation, where you wait until clear signs emerge so that informed decisions can be made.
 This is about taking an iterative approach to your strategic development through ongoing customer validation rather than a predictive one.

 So, to answer the big question of what’s going to change and what’s going to remain the same, stay close to your customers now so that when clear signs start to emerge you are ready and not scrambling to catch up.
-At MCCP, that is our start point, and we have honed our approach through covid to ensure that your strategy going forward is based on a true and deep insight from the outset.
+At MCCP, that is our starting point, and we have honed our approach through covid to ensure that your strategy going forward is based on a true and deep insight from the outset.

 To find out more about MCCP ways of working contact us at: email@example.com